ARC OF PRAGMATIC INQUIRY Process:

 2. What challenge, question, barrier, concern, problem, issue do you face in meeting this need?
 (Who else is your Challenge/question important to, and why?)

 4. What are your organization and personal values, beliefs, goals, purpose, competencies, etc. and how are they impacting and driving your question and your answer?
+(What you chose as your problem, issue, etc. is an indication of your values!)

 5. Based on your answer, what action will you take?
 What action are you taking now?